What is Pupil Premium?

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190

 - Working Tax Credit ‘run-on’ – the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit

 - Guarantee element of State Pension Credit

-There is a difference between Universal Free School Meals offered at KS1, and Pupil Premium Free School meals and that the two are NOT to be confused.
-Thus somebody in KS1 can be entitled to Universal Free School Meals but they can still apply for Free School Meals which would enable the school to access Pupil Premium funding.
+There is a difference between Universal Free School Meals offered at KS1, and Pupil Premium Free School meals.
+Please note that the two are NOT to be confused.
+Thus, somebody in KS1 can be entitled to Universal Free School Meals but they can still apply for Free School Meals which would enable the school to access Pupil Premium funding.

-Pupil Premium is an important payment for schools and a good opportunity for eligible parents to get even more support for their children in schools.
+Pupil Premium is an important funding stream for schools and a good opportunity for eligible parents to get even more support for their children in schools.